microsoft/vscode-azurecontainerapps/README.md

 <br />

 __Note__: We also have entry-points on the container apps environment item (`Create Container App from Workspace`) and the container app item (`Deploy Workspace to Container App`).
-These commands can be used to automatically target project deployment to existing resources.
+These commands can be used to target project deployment to existing resources.

 ## Contributing